MitchiLaser/spice-vim/README.md

 - Ubuntu: `sudo apt install fonts-powerline` 📦
 - Fedora: `sudo dnf install powerline-fonts` 📦

+After running the install script the program `texlab` has to be installed via the builtin package manager.
+This provides LaTeX LSP support.

 Open Vim and explore the new world of possibilities that spice-vim 🌶️ has unlocked.
 Don't hesitate to tweak the plugins and settings to match your preferences. 🧩

 Familiarize yourself with the pre-defined keybindings provided by spice-vim 🌶️.
 These carefully chosen shortcuts will enhance your productivity without disrupting your established Vim workflow. ⌨️